bigkahuna443/qm2-randomizer/docs/routing/README.md

 Routing
 =======
-This table contains the routing information for every map in Quickie Mountaini 2.
+This page contains the routing information for every map in Quickie Mountain 2.
 There are also comments for some levels that have trickier solutions, or explanations on rating choices, cut routes, etc. If you would like to contribute to labbing or make suggestions, read the info below and then contact me with your findings (contact info [here](../../README.md#contact))!

 Notation